cornell-cse/cornell-cse.github.io/reqt.md

 1. Approval: The three courses must be approved by the CSE committee member.
-In general, CSE courses are characterized by development of algorithms or visualization, use of computers, and applications to scientific or engineering problems.
-See the list of currently approved CSE courses.
+In general, CSE courses are characterized by development of algorithms or visualization, use of computers, and applications to scientific or engineering problems ([see the list of currently approved CSE courses](courses.html)).
 Whether or not these courses can also be used to satisfy requirements for the major field is a matter for the student's Special Committee.